MarcoKuehne/marcokuehne.github.io/README.md

-# Welcome to My GitHub Pages and Bookdown
+# Welcome to My GitHub Pages and Bookdown Project

-It is a journey to data.
+Becoming Fluent in Data is a a journey.
 A journey to yourself.

-# OER
+## License

-OER tba
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+See the [LICENSE](LICENSE) file for details.